 Conference Poster Print Guidelines

-Authors can hang up their posters at the CCIB conference venue, on the ground floor, as of Tuesday, 7 March 2017, between 14:00 and 18:00 hrs.
-Authors are also welcome to hang up their work on Wednesday, 8 March 2017 (which is when the conference postgraduate course takes place), from 7:30 until 17:30 hrs.
+Approved abstract authors can hang up their posters at the CCIB conference venue, on the ground floor, as of Tuesday, 6 March 2018, between 14:00 and 18:00 hrs.
+Authors are also welcome to hang up their work on Wednesday, 7 March 2018 (which is when the conference postgraduate course takes place), from 7:30 until 17:30 hrs.

 - Posters should be on A0 size paper (ca. 841 x 1,189 mm).